 If you have additional questions about how Diastat works or how quickly it works, talk with your doctor or pharmacist.

-Diastat should only be used during pregnancy if you and your doctor decide the benefits outweigh the risks.
+You should only use Diastat during pregnancy if you and your doctor decide the benefits outweigh the risks.
 This is because the active ingredient in Diastat, diazepam, may cause side effects in a fetus.
 These side effects may include trouble breathing and trouble feeding.

-Animal studies also showed that diazepam caused birth defects, including cleft palate, when it was given to pregnant females.
+Animal studies also showed that diazepam caused congenital anomalies (commonly known as birth defects), including cleft palate, when it was given to pregnant animals.
 It’s important to note that animal studies don’t always predict what will happen in people.

 Before using Diastat, talk with your doctor if you’re pregnant or planning to become pregnant.
 And, if you become pregnant while using Diastat, be sure to notify your doctor right away.
 They’ll work with you to determine the safest, most effective treatment for your condition during your pregnancy.

-Diastat and Diastat Acudial should only be used during pregnancy if you and your doctor decide the benefits outweigh the risks.
+You should only use Diastat and Diastat Acudial during pregnancy if you and your doctor decide the benefits outweigh the risks.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while you’re using Diastat.

 For more information about using Diastat during pregnancy, see the “Diastat and Diastat Acudial and pregnancy” section above.

 The active ingredient in Diastat and Diastat Acudial, diazepam, is known to pass into human breast milk.
-This can cause serious side effects in a breastfed child.
+This can cause serious side effects in a child who is breastfed.

-Because Diastat is only used as needed, there are certain times where breastfeeding may or may not be safe, depending on when you received your last dose of the drug.
-For this reason, you should avoid breastfeeding while using Diastat, unless your doctor has given you specific instructions on when you should and shouldn’t breastfeed, based on your dosage.
+Because you only use Diastat as needed, there are certain times when breastfeeding may or may not be safe, depending on when you received your last dose of the drug.
+For this reason, you should avoid breastfeeding while using Diastat unless your doctor has given you specific instructions on when you should and should not breastfeed based on your dosage.

 If you have additional questions about breastfeeding and Diastat, talk with your doctor.
 They can help determine a treatment that’s effective for you and safe for you and your child.